My name is Temi, and I am the founder and creator behind 'Amaris and Chaya'. A small business I began, because of my daughter, Amaris.

 Dolls and toys, play a big part in shaping a child's childhoods.
 Even though to us it is just playing, if you really listen to them, you can hear how they view the world, what they think, how they feel and see them shaping and re-imagining the world around them.
 It is because of this, and my need for my little girl to see herself as beautiful with her melanin rich skin tone, that I made these dolls.

-Let us educate our children to celebrate and love our differences😊🥰
+Let us educate our children to celebrate and love our differences.